alarm-redist/fifty-states/analyses/AZ_cd_2010/doc_AZ_cd_2010.md

 We target a Hispanic-majority district outside of Maricopa County (HVAP 50-55%).
 We avoid splitting municipalities in this region.

 #### 2. Simulate six more districts in the remainder of the map
-We target 1 Hispanic-majority district in Maricopa County (HVAP 50-55%), and only accept plans where the district with the second-highest HVAP exceeds 30%.
+We target 1 Hispanic-majority district in Maricopa County (HVAP 50-55%), and only keep plans where the district with the second-highest HVAP exceeds 30% (including the districts outside Maricopa County).

 To balance county and municipality splits, we create pseudocounties for use in the county constraint.
 These are counties outside Maricopa County and Pima County, which are larger than a congressional district in population.